skx/gobasic/README.md

 This repository contains a naive implementation of BASIC, written in Golang.

+> If you'd prefer to see a more "real" interpreted language, implemented in Go you might prefer [monkey](https://github.com/skx/monkey/).

 The implementation is simple for three main reasons:

 * There is no UI, which means any and all graphics-primitives are ruled out.